Applied Investment Management

 • Understand the nature of the investment decision making process in a range of asset management contexts.

 • Analyze the financial and management problems facing mutual funds and hedge funds, and the investment tools that can be used to deal with these problems.

 Assessment Further Information

-- Professional Investment Strategy Group Report : 35% (students will work in teams of less than 4), 2000 words
+Professional Investment Strategy Group Report: 25% (students will work in teams of 3 or 4), 3000 words;

 The classes will involve a combination of lectures, discussions, guest speakers, cases, team projects and presentations.